plotly/dash/packages/dash-core-components/README.md

 [#5](https://github.com/plotly/dash-components-archetype/issues/5) will roll up publishing steps into one workflow.

-Ask @chriddyp to get NPM / PyPi package publishing accesss.
+Ask @chriddyp to get NPM / PyPi package publishing access.

 1. Preparing to publish to NPM